JunyuBian/junyubian.github.io/content/posts/2023-12-03-Hugo+Github-Action-Auto-Deploy.md

 Most steps and tips have been covered by reference#1 and reference#2.

 # 3-Good to know
-Action will build from base url, coudl use to create different sub domain under github.io.

-e.g. create a repo called `projects` to display different projects, this will be added to github.io/prjects
+Action will build from base url, could use this feature to create different sub domain under github.io. e.g. create a repo called `projects` to display different projects, this will be added to github.io/prjects

 # Reference